dat-ecosystem-archive/docs/papers/dat-paper.md

 # Abstract

-Dat is a protocol designed for streaming datasets over networks.
-Data in Dat Streams can be accessed randomly or fully replicated, be updated incrementally, and have the integrity of their contents be trusted.
-Dat clients can simultaneously be uploading and/or downloading, exchanging pieces of data with other clients over Dat Streams in a swarm on demand.
-Datasets can be multi-homed such that if the original source goes offline clients can choose to automatically discover additional sources.
-As data is added to a Dat repository, updated files are split into pieces using Rabin fingerprinting and deduplicated against known pieces to avoid retransmission of data.
-Dat Streams are automatically verified using secure hashes meaning data is protected against tampering or corruption.
-Dat guarantees privacy if the Dat Link is kept secret, but does not provide authentication of sources, only authentication of data.
+Dat is a protocol designed for syncing distributed, dynamic datasets.
+A secure changelog is used to ensure dataset versions are distributed safely.
+Files are efficiently versioned by checking new file regions against existing ones to duplication of existing similar file regions.
+Any byte range of any version of any file can be efficiently accessed as a stream from a Dat repository over a network connection.
+Consumers can choose to fully or partially replicate the contents of a remote Dat repository, and can also subscribe to live changes.
+Dat uses built-in public key cryptography to encrypt and sign all network traffic, allowing it to make certain privacy and security guarantees.

 # 1. Background